mezcalhead/covid-19-tools/README.md

-<h2>COVID-19 Tracker Tools Project</h2>
+<h2>COVID-19 Tools Project</h2>

-This site is public to assist with data analysis tools and scripts on the JHU SSE Covid feed.
-The code is NumPy/SciPy friendly so that the data is ready to go for analysis.
+This site and code's purpose is to assist with data analysis tools and scripts on the JHU SSE Covid feed.
+The code is NumPy/SciPy friendly so that the data is ready to go for performant analysis.
 We credit Johns Hopkins for their data to make our project possible.
 Other data sets may be added at a later time.<br>

 One line of code ingests the JHU data while performing some basic cleanups: